Why “Having Backups” No Longer Equals Being Resilient: Lessons from Ransomware Case Studies

 - Oct 15

-In the era of ransomware-as-a-service, every IT leader knows the mantra: “Just make sure you have good backups. ”But as the latest case studies reveal, many organizations that thought they were prepared discovered too late that their backups were just as vulnerable as their production systems.
+In the era of ransomware-as-a-service, every IT leader knows the mantra: “Just make sure you have good backups.”
+However, recent case studies reveal a harsh reality.
+Many organizations that thought they were prepared discovered too late that their backups were just as vulnerable as their production systems.

-At Cyber Intelligence 4U (CIU), we analyze these breakdowns not just as technical failures, but as organizational blind spots—where policy, process, and technology fail to align.
+At Cyber Intelligence 4U (CIU), we analyze these breakdowns not just as technical failures, but as organizational blind spots—areas where policy, process, and technology fail to align.

 Case Study Highlights: When “Secure” Backups Weren’t